vegaprotocol/specs/non-protocol-specs/0001-liquidity-providing-bots.md

 - `targetLNVol` target log-normal volatility (e.g. 0.5 for 50%),  `limitOrderDistributionParams` (a little data structure which sets the algo and params for how limits orders are generated).

 ### Submitting a market proposal
+This is only relevant if the option to submit a market proposal is enabled.

 The bot will read the required market proposal from a file (configuration option), decide if it has minimum LP stake in the right asset, check it's got enough vote tokens and then submit the proposal and vote for it.
 They will also need to submit [liquidity shapes](../specs/0038-liquidity-provision-order-type.md) but that will be treated below.
 To decide that it will ask Vega for `assetBalance` and `minimumLpStakeForAsset` and proceed if
 ```